 One of the most memorable parts of the book for me is when he talks about that scene in the movie Wall Street where Charlie Sheen says all he wants to do is make a boatload of money, leave the stockbroker’s life, and ride a motorcycle across China.

 Rolf rightly points out just how absurd that statement is—yet most Americans probably don’t think twice about it—his character could easily save enough money to buy a motorcycle and ride it across China by working virtually any menial job for a year or two.

-The ability to travel doesn’t come from having a boat load of money like Charlie Sheen’s character—the ability to travel comes centrally from your decision to make travel a priority, and this is truly one of the best travel books because it will make you understand how accessible travel is.
+The ability to travel doesn’t come from having a boatload of money like Charlie Sheen’s character—the ability to travel comes centrally from your decision to make travel a priority, and this is truly one of the best travel books because it will make you understand how accessible travel is.

 4 Hour Work Week by Tim Ferriss

 The book isn’t really a travel book per se, but the freedom to travel is a central element of the story.
-Contrary to what the title suggests, it isn’t really about literally only working for 4 hours per week (which some people get really hung up on), but rather creating independence in where you can work—even if that just means negotiating a remote work arrangement in your current job.
+Contrary to what the title suggests, it isn’t about literally only working for 4 hours per week (which some people get really hung up on), but rather creating independence in where and when you can work—even if that just means negotiating a remote work arrangement in your current job.

 – The 80/20 principle, whereby 80% of our results or more come from 20% of our efforts which holds true in many facets of our lives (even the fact that you use 20% of your clothes more than 80% of the time).

 – What Tim calls dream lining whereby you map out your ideal lifestyle overseas and taking advantage of geoarbitrage (whereby your currency goes much farther), you’ll quickly realize that travel is surprisingly affordable, especially if you settle down somewhere temporarily – like when I lived in Medellin, Colombia for around $700 per month.
 By settling down somewhere affordable and working in a location independent manner, you can more easily meet your expenses.